Twisted-Creations/twisted-creations.github.io/README.md

 - Dynamic background image scaling with smooth transitions
 - Modern CSS with variables, Grid, and Flexbox layouts
 - Accessibility features including reduced motion support
-- SEO optimizations with proper meta tags, sitemap, and robots.txt
+- SEO optimizations with proper meta-tags, sitemap, and robots.txt
 - Information about our studio and development philosophy
 - Details about our team members and their roles
 - Updates on our current and upcoming game projects

 ## 🛠️ Development Status

 This website is currently a work in progress and is being actively developed.
 Features and content are continuously being added and improved.

 ## 📱 Mobile Support